pkalivas/radiate/docs/source/installation.md

     * Includes support for: Ecosystem, Population, Species, Phenotype, Genotype, all Chromosomes and their associated Genes, plus `gp`'s Graph<T> and Tree<T> structures.
 - `rayon`: Enables parallel processing through the [Rayon](https://docs.rs/rayon/latest/rayon/) library.
 Radiate can run in parallel without this feature, but this is included due to its popularity and ease of use.
     * Note that the difference in performance between running with radiate's internal threadpool vs. Rayon is negligible for most use cases, so you can safely run without it if you prefer.
-- `pgm`: This is an **EXPERIMENTAL** feature which enables [probabilistic graphical models](https://en.wikipedia.org/wiki/Probabilistic_graphical_model) evolution.
-This is an add-on to the `gp` feature that allows `Op`s to hold tree structures, which enable nested graphical models.
-    * This feature is still under active development and may change in future releases.
-    * This feature also automatically enables the `gp` feature.
 - `ui`: This feature enables a simple terminal command-line user interface (TUI) for monitoring and controlling evolutionary runs.
 It provides real-time feedback on the progress of the evolution, including a plethora of statistics and visualizations.
 Thanks to [ratatui](https://ratatui.rs).
 Note that this is a completely opt-in feature and has no dependencies on the core library.
 This feature is still under active development and may change in future releases.